Garlic Miso Sausage Cassoulet by Chris Locke of Marben Restaurant

-This week’s Garlic Miso Sausage Cassoulet comes from Executive Chef Chris Locke of Marben Restaurant.
-In light of COVID-19, Marben has launched Marben at Home, which includes home-cooked meals and grocery boxes from farm to your kitchen table!
-The ingredients found in this week’s recipe can be found in Marben’s Weekender Box, but can be purchased a la carte or in their make your own box options.
+This week’s Garlic Miso Sausage Cassoulet recipe comes from Executive Chef Chris Locke of Marben Restaurant.
+In light of COVID-19, Marben has launched Marben at Home, which includes home-cooked meals and grocery boxes from the farm to your kitchen table!
+The bolded ingredients in the recipe can be found in Marben’s Weekender Box, but can also be purchased a la carte at Marben Market or in their make your own box option on their website.

 Garlic Miso Sausage Cassoulet